E5 and H5 Series Shinkansen: Planned export to India

 The E5 series trains with a red and grey livery were chosen for use on the under-construction Mumbai–Ahmedabad high-speed rail corridor in India.
 A total of 24 trains were planned to be purchased while the deal for the first six was intended to be signed by the end of March 2024.

 Hitachi and Kawasaki Heavy Industries started talks with Indian Railways on design changes such as the modification of the air conditioning system in order for it to operate efficiently at temperatures up to 50 degrees Celsius.
 One of the goals of Indian Railways was to replace the high-end technical offerings on Japan's train sets with indigenous bio-toilets.
 Similarly, the primary languages for documentation of facility usage instructions was to be Hindi and English.

 A thorough technical study was commissioned by National High Speed Rail Corporation Limited with HKC Consortium in Japan.
 The goal was to determine the adjustments needed for the rolling stock to run efficiently under Indian climatic conditions.
 The existing HVAC systems are usually sufficient, but a few minor layout adjustments are needed to maximize performance.
 To control dust levels, filter cleaning frequency must increase.
 The heavier weight of the cooling equipment was a hurdle throughout the redesign phase since it could affect energy efficiency.
 The power needed to maintain high speeds rises with weight, which may have an impact on the train's overall performance.
 To make matters more complicated, Indian passengers' average weight, including their luggage, is greater than that of Japanese passengers.
 A weight calculation analysis showed that simply by providing fewer seats, the Shinkansen in India could keep its weight similar to that of Japan's.

 However, due to increasing costs and postponements in delivery, India moved to consider indigenously built trains.
 In April 2025, it was reported that Japan will provide India with two Shinkansen train sets, the E5 series and the E3 series, to support the testing and interim operation.
 These would operate in parallel with 280 km/h sets developed by India's Integral Coach Factory in collaboration with BEML.
 Following this, E10 series Shinkansen trains will be delivered in 2030.

 In media

 The E5 series is featured in the anime Shinkansen Henkei Robo Shinkalion as the "Shinkalion E5 Hayabusa".
 The H5 series also is featured, referred to as the "Shinkalion H5 Hayabusa".
 Both trainset types have been featured in all current installments of the franchise.

 The E5 series is featured in the film Bullet Train Explosion.
+The H5 series is also briefly seen in the same film.